zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 “I was placed in a jail cell.”
 A “jail (jail) cell (cell)” is a small room in a jail or a prison where one or two, maybe a few more prisoners  are kept – where they are put so that they don’t leave.
 “After a few hours, I  was taken to a room and interrogated.”
 The verb “to interrogate” (interroga te) means to ask a lot of questions, often in a very, what we might call “agg ressive” way, maybe even an angry way.
 The verb is used whenever the police are  asking questions, not because they always ask in an aggressive, angry way , but because they want to find out what the truth is.

 So, the verb doesn’t necessarily have to be a negat ive one, in the sense that you’re angry when you’re asking the question.
-But i t’s only used, typically, when we’re talking about the police or maybe a member of  the military interrogating a prisoner, something like that.
+But it’s only used, typically, when we’re talking about the police or maybe a member of  the military interrogating a prisoner, something like that.
 “A police officer as ked me question after question,” I say, “and after four hours of questioning, I was finally released.”
 “To release” (release) means to let someone go from the place wh ere you were holding that person.
 Normally, we talk about being released from  prison.
 But a student might also be released from school, just kind of like a p rison, I guess, sometimes.

 “I found out later that it was a case of mistaken i dentity.”
 “Mistaken” comes from the word “mistake,” which means an error, something  that went wrong.
 “Identity” refers to who a person is.
 So, “mistaken identity” would be being wrong about who you think a person is.
 Someone came up to me an d thought I was Brad Pitt and wanted my autograph, I said, “Well, okay.”
 It r eally was a case of mistaken identity.